danielnetop/markdown-monospace/README.md

+⚠️ Archived this repo in favor of official plugin implementation, added this theme on https://github.com/standardnotes/plugins

 # Monospace font for Standard Notes markdown editors

 This theme is toggable on top of other themes, it simply adds the monospace font family to the editors.